Debt Settlement Versus Bankruptcy Mortgage Guidelines

 For those who file bankruptcy, there are mandatory waiting periods in order for them to be able to qualify for a residential mortgage loans.

-- There is a two year waiting period to qualify for a VA Home Loan after Chapter 7 Bankruptcy discharged date.
+- There is a two year waiting period to qualify for a VA Home Loan after Chapter 7 Bankruptcy discharged date

-- There is a four year waiting period to qualify for a Conventional Loans after a Chapter 7.
+- There is a four year waiting period to qualify for a Conventional Loans after a Chapter 7

-- Home buyers who are in an active Chapter 13 Bankruptcy repayment plan can qualify for a FHA or VA Loan one year into the Chapter 13 Bankruptcy Repayment with Trustee Approval.
+- Home buyers who are in an active Chapter 13 Bankruptcy repayment plan can qualify for a FHA or VA Loan one year into the Chapter 13 Bankruptcy Repayment with Trustee Approval

-- There is no waiting period after bankruptcy and/or foreclosure with non-qm loans.
+- There is no waiting period after bankruptcy and/or foreclosure with non-qm loans

 Should I File Bankruptcy Or Should I Wait It Out?

-Many folks victimized by this country’s economic and real estate meltdown have tried very hard not to file bankruptcy and felt that debt settlement versus bankruptcy was better.
+Many folks victimized by this country’s economic and real estate meltdown have tried very hard not to file bankruptcy.
+Many felt that debt settlement versus bankruptcy was better.
 These folks decided to enter into a debt management and debt settlement program.
 Debt Settlement companies contact creditors and negotiate on a payment plan or a reduction of their debts on behalf of their clients.
 Whatever a debt settlement company can do, a consumer can do it themselves.

-- This is a real honorable way of satisfying debt obligation.
+- This is a real honorable way of satisfying debt obligation

-- Majority of consumers consider this tactic as being financially responsible, however, there are mortgage lenders do not feel this way.
+- Majority of consumers consider this tactic as being financially responsible, however, there are mortgage lenders do not feel this way

 Debt Settlement Versus Bankruptcy: What Is Better For Mortgage?

-- This is because with a bankruptcy, federal laws protect consumers and once debts are discharged, creditors cannot come back to collect.
+- This is because with a bankruptcy, federal laws protect consumers and once debts are discharged, creditors cannot come back to collect

-- That does not seem like common sense but due to Barney Frank and Chris Dodd, the Dodd-Frank Mortgage Act, many new laws and regulations do not make sense.
+- But due to Barney Frank and Chris Dodd, the Dodd-Frank Mortgage Act, many new laws and regulations do not make sense

-- That is what we get having two politicians with no banking and mortgage experience create our banking and credit laws.
+- That is what we get having two politicians with no banking and mortgage experience create our banking and credit laws

 Qualifying For Mortgage With Debt Settlement Versus Bankruptcy

-- I strongly recommend consulting with a mortgage lender with no lender overlays.
+- I strongly recommend consulting with a mortgage lender with no lender overlays

-- A bank may deny borrowers with prior debt settlement.
+- A bank may deny borrowers with prior debt settlement

-- There mortgage bankers that will not accept any borrowers with a prior debt settlement.
+- There mortgage bankers that will not accept any borrowers with a prior debt settlement

-- However, many lenders with no overlays specializing in bad credit mortgage loans will definitely be able to help.
+- However, many lenders with no overlays specializing in bad credit mortgage loans will definitely be able to help

-- I had a recent client who had excellent credit scores but had a prior bump several years ago where he lost his job that had to go through a debt settlement program.
+- I had a recent client who had excellent credit scores but had a prior bump several years ago where he lost his job that had to go through a debt settlement program

-- My client got rejected by half a dozen lenders due to his prior debt settlement.
+- My client got rejected by half a dozen lenders due to his prior debt settlement

-- We overlooked his prior debt settlement program and approve the mortgage loan.
+- We overlooked his prior debt settlement program and approve the mortgage loan